Miss Santa Clara Auxiliary

 Contestants perform a 2-minute routine of their own choosing.
 Some possible talents include all types of singing, dancing, gymnastics, instrumental music, dramatic or comedy monologues, baton twirling and ventriloquism.
 Other talents that can be performed solo on a stage are also possible.
 Phone or e-mail us if you have a question about your talent presentation.
 Scoring is based on contestant's skill and personality, interpretive ability, technical skill level, stage presence and the totality of all elements, including costume, props, voice, use of body and choreography.

-Each contestant appears on-stage in an outfit of her own choosing, representative of what she would wear to a prom or other formal event/ Although contestants typically wear ball or evening gowns, pantsuits, tea-length dresses and cocktail dresses are all appropriate for this phase of the competition.
-Scoring is based on overall first impression, sense of confidence, personality and stage presence, walk, posture, carriage and grace, appropriateness of attire and sense of style, sense of attractiveness, beauty and charm.
+Each contestant appears on stage in an outfit of her own choosing, representative of what she would wear to a formal "after five" social event.
+Pantsuits, cocktail dresses and evening gowns are all appropriate for this phase of the competition.
+Scoring is based on overall first impression, sense of confidence, personality and stage presence, walk and posture, appropriateness of attire and sense of attractiveness.

 Top Five - Final Ballot

-From the above 100%, the Top Five Finalists will be selected.
+From the above 100%, the Top Five Finalists will be named.
 The Top Five Finalists enter the final round of competition with zero points.
 The judges will then rank the contestants in the order they individually believe the contestants should finish on a Final Ballot.
-When ranking the top five contestants, the judges criteria will include, but not be limited to, each contestant's overall performance, academic achievement and ability to handle the responsibilities of Miss Santa Clara's Outstanding Teen, including competing in the Miss California's Outstanding Teen Competition.

 Each judge will rank the Top Five contestants on a Final Ballot.
 A first place vote is worth ten points, a second place vote is worth five points, a third place vote is worth three points, a fourth place vote is worth two points and a fifth place vote is worth one point .
 The total of the Final Ballots alone will determine the outcome of the pageant.
 The high and low scores on the Final Ballot will NOT be dropped.
 All judges’ votes count on the Final Ballot.